MJKWoolnough/tvdb/README.md

 func (c *Conn) Episodes(id uint64, page uint64) ([]SeriesEpisode, error)
 ```
 Episodes returns a paginated view (100 per page) of the episodes in a particular
-series
+series.

 #### func (*Conn) Favorites

 ```go
 func (c *Conn) Favorites() ([]uint64, error)
 ```
-Favorites returns a list of show ids that the user has set as favorites
+Favorites returns a list of show ids that the user has set as favorites.

 #### func (*Conn) Language